Brazil at the 2016 Summer Paralympics: Wheelchair basketball

+Men's tournament

 The Brazil men's national wheelchair basketball team has qualified for the 2016 Rio Paralympics by virtue of being the host nation.
 Brazil had the choice of which group they wanted to be in.
 They were partnered with Spain, who would be in the group Brazil did not select.
 Brazil chose Group B, which included Iran, the United States, Great Britain, Germany and Algeria.